charisprose/CICD/README.md

 # Set up to run SQL tests
-- Setup SQL server in docker container
+- Connect to Azure SQL database by connection string
-- install tSQLt framework inside the container
+- Run an inline query and save output to a file
-- Run tSQLt tests inside the container
+- Run a git command to get data from the last git merge and save output to a file
-- Publish the test results in Azure DevOps
+- Copy and publish artifacts in Azure DevOps